nyates/AppPrivacyPolicy/README.md

-# AppPrivacyPolicy
+h # AppPrivacyPolicy
 privacy policy for Android apps published as phscodes

 Updated 2025/12/23.

 All apps published to the Google Play Store under the account phscodes, including

- - Astronomy Quiz
+ - Earth Quiz

  - Food Quiz